Featured on our website…

 The Colorado Statewide Independent Living Council (SILC) envisions a Colorado that offers equal and full participation in professional and community life to all people with disabilities.

-Currently, the Colorado SILC is recruiting new members to serve a three-year term.
+Currently the Colorado SILC is recruiting a few new members to serve three-year terms.
 Applications are being sought from people with disabilities, especially minorities, youth and veterans so that a diverse membership is maintained.
+People outside the Denver area are encouraged to apply, especially those from southeastern, mountain and rural communities.

 Please consider becoming a member of SILC if you answer “yes” to the following: